radiomuseum/cohiradia-website/src/software_en.md

 # LINUX

 The Python version was successfully started under Debian 10, but has not yet been tested extensively - the player was able to successfully play back RF signals and the synthesizer was able to successfully create correct SDR wav files.
 An annotation with the annotator was also carried out on a recording as an example.
 More extensive tests will be carried out in the future.

+For the installation, please clone the repository from [Github](https://github.com/hermy-sf/COHIWizard).
+More detailed instructions can be found in the [README file](https://github.com/hermy-sf/COHIWizard/blob/main/README.md).